C syntax: Text

 Although the language provides types for textual character data, neither the language nor the standard library defines a string type, but the null terminated string is commonly used.
 A string value is a contiguous series of characters with the end denoted by a zero value.
 The standard library contains many string handling functions for null-terminated strings, but string manipulation can and often is handled via custom code.

 String literal

-A string literal is code text surrounded by double quotes; for example "Hello world!".
+A string literal is code text surrounded by double quotes, such as "Hello world!".
 A literal compiles to an array of the specified char values with a terminating null terminating character to mark the end of the string.

 The language supports string literal concatenation adjacent string literals are treated as joined at compile time.
 This allows long strings to be split over multiple lines, and also allows string literals from preprocessor macros to be appended to strings at compile time.
 For example, the source code: